tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Any URI may be used that provides for more specialization than the type.
-Possible values are community-defined.</td>
+			<td>A class, represented by an IRI, that provides for more specialization of the media item type than dcterms:type.</td>
 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>The subtype term MUST NOT be applied to Collection objects.
 However, the Description term in the Content Coverage Vocabulary might add further description to a Collection object.
-The subtype vocabulary MAY be extended by users provided they identify the term by a URI which is not in the ac namespace.
+IRI values SHOULD be selected from the Controlled Vocabulary for Audubon Core subtype.
+In text-based systems such as tables, IRI values MUST be in unabbreviated form.
+When an appropriate subtype is not available in the Audubon Core controlled vocabulary, a term IRI that is not in a TDWG namespace MAY be used.
 Conforming applications MAY choose to ignore controlled values not issued by Audubon Core.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>The following list provides examples of strings from which a community could generate URIs for specializations of dcterms:type for use with ac:subtype: Drawing, Painting, Logo, Icon, Illustration, Graphic, Photograph, Animation, Film, SlideShow, DesignPlan, Diagram, Map, MusicalNotation, IdentificationKey, ScannedText, RecordedText, RecordedOrganism, TaxonPage, MultimediaLearningObject, VirtualRealityEnvironment, GlossaryPage.
-Communities should define the URI in a namespace of their choosing or devising.
-For example, "<a href="http://my.inst.org/namespace/metadata/subtype/SlideShow">http://my.inst.org/namespace/metadata/subtype/SlideShow</a>").
-See ac:subtypeLiteral for usage with strings. </td>
+			<td>See ac:subtypeLiteral for usage with strings.</td>
 		</tr>
 	</tbody>
 </table>